Bernard Pierce: 2014 season

 Bernard became a backup — along with Lorenzo Taliaferro — to Justin Forsett for the Ravens during the 2014 NFL season after Ray Rice was cut and suspended for an off-season altercation with his wife.

 He scored his first rushing touchdown of the season against the Tampa Bay Buccaneers.
+In the 2014 season, Pierce finished with 93 carries for 366 yards and two touchdowns.
+In the Wild Card Round win over the Pittsburgh Steelers, he had a five-yard rushing touchdown.

 On March 18, 2015, Pierce was pulled over by police at 2am for speeding at 55 mph in a zone with a 35 mph speed limit.
 He failed the subsequent field sobriety test, as he was unable to walk in a straight line for more than two yards.
 Pierce was subsequently released from the Ravens later that day.

 Jacksonville Jaguars

 On March 19, 2015, Pierce was claimed off waivers by the Jacksonville Jaguars.
 He was placed on injured reserve on December 7, 2015.
+He appeared in seven games for the Jaguars in the 2015 season.

 New York Jets

 Pierce was signed by the New York Jets on July 27, 2016.
 The Jets placed Pierce on their injured reserve list on August 16, 2016.
 He had been battling a hamstring injury throughout training camp.
 The Jets and Pierce reached an injury settlement and he was released from the reserve list on August 20, 2016.